avinashpittu/St-Pierre_Project/README.md

 ## Introduction

-The `BonusAlgo 2.0.py` script is an enhanced version of the `Bonus_AlgoTest.py` script.
-It not only utilizes the Mask R-CNN model but also integrates the Cellpose model to segment and analyze synthetic fluorescence microscopy images.
+The `BonusAlgo 2.0.py` script not only utilizes the Mask R-CNN model but also integrates the Cellpose model to segment and analyze synthetic fluorescence microscopy images.
 This script aims to compare the performance of different segmentation models on the same dataset and provide a more comprehensive evaluation.

 ## Prerequisites